What are hookworms?

 What can be done to control hookworm infection in dogs and to prevent human infection?

 - All pups should be treated at two to three weeks of age.

 - Prompt deworming should be given when parasites are detected; periodic deworming may be appropriate for pets at high risk for reinfection.

 - Prompt disposal of dog feces should occur, especially in yards, playgrounds and public parks.

 - Strict hygiene is important, especially for children.
 Do not allow children to play in potentially contaminated environments like sandboxes or soil/gardens.

 - Nursing females should be treated concurrently with their pups to avoid reactivating infection.

-- Most heartworm prevention products contain a drug that will stave off hookworm infections.
-However, these products will not kill the adult hookworms, so dogs must be treated for adult hookworms first.
+- Most heartworm prevention products contain a drug that will stave off hookworm infections and can kill the adult and some larval stages depending on the product.